dannynacker/octAVEs/README.md

 # Intended Use

 These tools are ideal for artists, designers, and researchers who wish to convert audio into dynamic visual control data for strobe devices.
-Whether you prefer the precision of the FFT-based octAVEs or the musically sensitive, “autotuned” output of autoTUNE, the scripts provide a flexible and user-friendly method to bridge audio processing and visual performance while ensuring device constraints are met.
+Whether you prefer the precision of the FFT-based octAVEs or the musically sensitive, “autotuned” output of autoTUNED, the scripts provide a flexible and user-friendly method to bridge audio processing and visual performance while ensuring device constraints are met.

 # Usage